-(1) In order to facilitate the operation of campus traffic flow and parking lots of the College, the following rules and regulations are hereby established and are enforceable under authority provided by ORS 352.360.
+(1) In order to facilitate the operation of campus traffic flow and parking lots of the University, the following rules and regulations are hereby established and are enforceable under authority provided by ORS 352.360.

-(2) All motor vehicle laws of the State of Oregon including specifically, but not limited by, ORS Chapters 801 through 822, together with amendments hereafter adopted, are applicable to the campus of Western Oregon State College to the same extent as if this campus and its streets were public highways, and all provisions of said motor vehicle laws are applicable and enforceable.
+(2) All motor vehicle laws of the State of Oregon including specifically, but not limited by, ORS Chapters 801 through 822, together with amendments hereafter adopted, are applicable to the campus of Western Oregon University to the same extent as if this campus and its streets were public highways, and all provisions of said motor vehicle laws are applicable and enforceable.
 State motor vehicle laws shall apply should any of these parking rules and regulations be found inconsistent and incompatible.

-(3) Western Oregon State College, through the President and other administrative officers designated by him, is hereby authorized to place these rules and regulations into effect and to provide for the enforcement thereof through the appointment of peace officers, public safety officers and parking attendants, pursuant to ORS 352.360(5).
+(3) Western Oregon University, through the President and other administrative officers designated by her/him, is hereby authorized to place these rules and regulations into effect and to provide for the enforcement thereof through the appointment of peace officers, public safety officers and parking attendants, pursuant to ORS 352.360(5).

-(4) The parking lots are for the use of faculty, staff, students, and guests of the State System of Higher Education.
-All persons - faculty, staff, students, visitors and commercial representatives - who park in College-owned permit parking lots must obtain and display a permanent or temporary permit or service permit.
-Vehicles cited for failure to display such permits are subject to penalty as assessed by the College.
-Institutional Advancement owned property may be enforced by their own representatives as defined in ORS 98.810 - 812.
+(4) The parking lots are for the use of faculty, staff, students, and guests of the Oregon University System.
+All persons - faculty, staff, students, visitors and commercial representatives - who park in University-owned permit parking lots must obtain and display a permanent or temporary permit or service permit.
+Vehicles cited for failure to display such permits are subject to penalty as assessed by the University.
+University Advancement owned property may be enforced by their own representatives as defined in ORS 98.810-812.

 Hist.: WOSC 1-1992, f. & cert. ef.
 4-16-92; WOSC 1-1994, f. & cert. ef.
-8-12-
+8-12-94; WOU 2-1998, f. & cert. ef.
+7-24-98; WOU 2-1999, f. & cert. ef.
+7-27-99